<=UPDATES of the SITE

 We will find him in the nearby village or hamlet of Laplaud in the house of Mr Pincemaille (Justin-Prosper 1893-1962), where arrived later on also another survivor of the massacre Marcel Bellivier (18 years)

-Roger Godfrin (4 aug 1936-11 feb 2001)
+Roger Godîin (4 aug 1936-11 feb 2001)

-He was little Roger Godfrin, aged eight.
+He was little Roger Godîin, aged eight.
 He had come to Oradour with his parents at the end of 1940, after they had been thrown out of their village of Charly by the Germans, who gave them one hour to pack thirty kilos of luggage and leave.
 Ref: The tragedy which struck Oradour.

 ?
 How and Why this Massacre in Oradour-sur-Glane ?

-From the Massacre of Tulle 9 june to Oradour-sur-Glane 10 June 1944
+from the Massacre of Tulle 9 june to Oradour-sur-Glane 10 June 1944

 (based on the following ref. : Oradour-sur-Glane 10th June 1944 , The tragedy which struck Oradour)